 Inadequate identification and description of the goods and/or services provided under your mark can make the mark vulnerable to competing forces.
-For example, non-downloadable software needs to be registered in class 42, and non-downloadable software in class 09.
-A common error in applications that can delay or derail adequate protection if not filed properly.
-The USPTO provides a list of 45 classes for goods and services.
-34 classes for goods and 11 classes for services.
+For example, non-downloadable software needs to be registered in class 42, as well as in class 09 in order to attain fool-proof protection.
+A common error in applications can delay or derail adequate protection if not filed properly.
 Simply put, a mark is protected in the classes it is registered in.

-- The USPTO provides a Trademark ID Manual to identify the class that will apply to a good and/or service.
-You can find more information on how to use the manual HERE.
+- One of the important aspects is that an already registered mark will not be in conflict with a similar mark or logo if they belong to two separate categories.
+For instance, a restaurant will not be in conflict with with a similar name/logo if it is classified as a financial advising service.
+The USPTO provides a Trademark ID Manual to identify the class that will apply to a good and/or service.
+(You can find more information on how to use the manual HERE.)

 - If an applied-for mark has similarities (Ex: appearance, sound, &/or connotation) with the name/logo of an already registered mark, then the only way to overcome a refusal from the USPTO is to show that the applied-for mark goods &/or services are not similar to the registered mark’s.

 - For new applications, the filing basis for each class is also integral to the application process and can result in variable costs depending on the route chosen.
-The difference between the filing basis is discussed further in THIS video.
+(The difference between the filing basis is discussed further in THIS video.)

-- A TEAS PLUS USPTO application is $250/class.
-Which means, an application for a coffee shop can be limited to just one class but could also include other classes that include merchandise (t-shirts/cups/house roast coffee/coffee drink names/etc).
+- It also directly relates to estimating the USPTO fees involved during the application and registration process.
+A TEAS PLUS USPTO application is $250/class.
+This means, an application for a coffee shop can be limited to just one class but could also include other classes that include merchandise (t-shirts/cups/house roast coffee/coffee drink names/etc).

 Can I add more classes to my application at a later time?